OllyFN/public-sync/CONTRIBUTING.md

 2. Create a new branch for your changes.
 3. Make your desired modifications.
 4. Write **clear and concise** commit messages.
-5. Ensure your code adheres to the existing code style and passes all tests.
-6. Open a **pull request** with a descriptive title and a detailed explanation of your changes.
+5. Open a **pull request** with a descriptive title and a detailed explanation of your changes.

 Certainly, here's the revised section with a mention of the code style: